Flash Burn of Skin

 How do I care for my flash burn at home?

-You may need to change your bandages at least once a day.
+You may need to change your bandages at least 1 time each day.
 Follow your healthcare provider's instructions for caring for your burn.
-He may recommend the following:
+He or she may recommend the following:

 - Apply cream or ointment to the burn with a cotton swab.
 Place a nonstick bandage over your burn.